 Before attempting to fix anything, make sure you’ve got a backup of your website’s database to avoid any additional issues.
 After that, open your sitemap’s settings using a dashboard of your CMS.
 Check if everything is fine with your custom plugins and extensions.
 One of the options is to deactivate them and check if that helped.

-If you’re using WordPress, you may follow this tutorial showing a quick way to fix a 404 error.
+If you’re using WordPress, you may follow this tutorial by Raqmedia showing a quick way to fix a 404 error.